 Penguins and coral reefs are feeling the heat from global climate change.

-The icy polar regions where penguins live are dramatically different from the warm tropical waters that sustain coral reefs.
+The icy polar regions where several types of penguins (like Emporer and Adelie penguins) live are dramatically different from the warm tropical waters that sustain coral reefs.

 Yet both are already under threat from warming seas.
 Urgent action is needed to save them.